 Dr. Hurst is considered an expert in using applied frameworks that elevate a justice-based and health equity approach to research.
 She teaches both qualitative methods and mixed methods research design for the Masters of Public Health Program (MPH) and the Joint Doctoral Program in Public Health (JDP).
 Dr. Hurst also teaches a course in the MPH on “Anthropology and Public Health,” which encourages methodological strategies for community engagement and stakeholder collaboration, such as "citizen science," to promote the participants’ role as far more active in the sense that they are involved in all phases of the research process.

-Dr. Hurst's research contributions span a rich variety of healthcare domains such as neurology, psychiatry, behavioral health, health policy, complimentary medicine, medical education, and tobacco prevention/education.
-For over two decades she has collaborated on projects working with a number of unique U.S. ethnic/cultural groups and international populations - American Indian, Australian Aborigine, First Nation [Canada], Maori [New Zealand], Somali-Americans, Yoruba [Nigeria], and U.S. combat veterans.
-These studies have included research such as alcohol and drug misuse, men’s health, youth violence prevention, sexual assault prevention and reproductive justice, psychological trauma and stress, cultural psychiatry, hypertension and secondary stroke prevention, and tobacco education/cessation/prevention.
+Dr. Hurst's research collaborations span a rich variety of healthcare domains such as neurology, psychiatry, behavioral health, health policy, community and family health, medical education, and tobacco prevention/education.
+For over two decades she has been a part of community projects focusing on unique U.S. and international ethnic/cultural communities - American Indian, Australian Aborigine, First Nation [Canada], Maori [New Zealand], Somali-Americans, Yoruba [Nigeria], and U.S. combat veterans.

 Dr. Hurst received her Ph.D. in Biological Anthropology from the University of Tennessee, Knoxville and completed her Post-Doctoral Fellowship training in Cultural Psychiatry and Medical Anthropology at the Alcohol Research Center at The Scripps Research Institute in La Jolla.